At Pitcheroak we aim to:

 A child’s feelings of well-being are fundamental to their overall health and learning.
-Hayley works with pupils either individually or in small groups to help support their emotional well-being.
-The sessions are aimed at building self-confidence and emotional resilience through talking, mindfulness, emotional coaching and play, whilst helping them to find strategies to cope with further changes they may face.
+Hayley works with pupils either individually or in small groups to help support their emotion well-being.
+The sessions are aimed at building self-confidence and emotional resilience through talking, mindfulness, emotional coaching and play, whilst helping them to find strategies to cope with further challenges they may face.

 Sessions may include some of the following: